What does the former head of state say about reconciling work and family life?

 How do you do it all?

-"No time for nothing, how can you do it all" - this is the way many people think who spin in everyday hamster wheels.
+"No time for nothing, how can you do it all" - that's the way many people think who spin in the everyday hamster wheel.
 What is often forgotten is that what we do is always the result of our own conscious decision.
-That even applies to our stress level: Because we decide how much work we let others put on us and when we say “No”.
+This even applies to our stress level: Because we decide how much work we let others put on us and when we say “No”.

 In Dublin, I recently interviewed the Sales Director of Google Ireland - one Company, which is known for highest efficiency and performance.
 Anyone who thinks Google employees are basically just sleeping workaholics with 16-hour days is wrong.

 Fionnuala Meehan has been left out.
 Every day after 8 hours around 16 or 17 clock at the end of the day: Dinner with her husband and the three children belong to their fixed daily rituals.
 She rarely takes her home with her, but at most she still makes phone calls from home.
 And she seldom sleeps less than seven hours a night.